medihack/redux-pouchdb-plus/README.md

 // example for persistentStore, but works the same for persistentReducer function. persistentStore(counter, {
   db,
-  onInit: (reducerName, reducerState, dispatch) => {
+  onInit: (reducerName, reducerState, store) => {
-    // called when this reducer was initialized
+    // Called when this reducer was initialized
     // (the state was loaded from or saved to the
-    // database for the first time or after a reinit action) },
+    // database for the first time or after a reinit action).
-  onUpdate: (reducerName, reducerState, dispatch) => {
-    // called when the state of reducer was updated with
-    // data from the database
   },
+  onUpdate: (reducerName, reducerState, store) => {
+    // Called when the state of reducer was updated with
+    // data from the database.
+    // Cave!
+The store still contains the state before
+    // the updated reducer state was applied to it.
+  },
-  onSave: (reducerName, reducerState, dispatch) => {
+  onSave: (reducerName, reducerState, store) => {
-    // called every time the state of this reducer was
+    // Called every time the state of this reducer was
-    // saved to the database
+    // saved to the database.
   }
 });
 ```